-- EG 102.
+EG 102.
 English Composition II.
 3 hours credit.
 Prerequisite: EG 101 with a C or better.
-This course will enable the student to demonstrate further knowledge of argumentative writing strategies and patterns while developing critical thinking skills and becoming proficient in library research and citation of sources.
-(ENG1020). - EG 104.
+This course will enable the student to further develop argumentative writing strategies and patterns while developing critical intellectual skills and becoming proficient in library and online research and source citation styles.
+(ENG1020).

+EG 104.
 Creative Writing.
 3 hours credit.
 This course will enable the student to write short fiction and poetry by learning terminology and techniques associated with two genres.
-The student will analyze professional works, revise original work, and critically discuss the work of classmates. - EG 106.
-Enhancing Writing Skills.
-2 hours credit.
-Prerequisite: EG 060 or EG 063 with a C or better.
-This course will enable the student to utilize the steps of the writing process to develop organized, supported, unified paragraphs and short essays using sentence fluency, effective voice and word choice, and standard conventions of written English. - EG 112.
+The student will analyze professional works, revise original work, and critically discuss the work of classmates.

+EG 112.
 Technical Writing.
 3 hours credit.
 Prerequisite: EG 101 with a C or better.
 This course will enable the student to develop writing skills specific to careers in industry, science, engineering, and business.
 The student will recognize the importance of clear, well-organized, detailed writing directed at targeted audiences for specific purposes.
 Regular writing assignments utilizing library resources will enable the student to recognize the process of creating clear and accurate documents.